Poor Man’s Burnt Ends + Video

 Donna’s Notes

-• Spice rub recipe makes approximately 1/4 cup, enough for 2 roasts.
+Rub Yield: Spice rub recipe makes about ¼ cup, enough for two roasts.
+Store extra in an airtight container.

-• Line the sheet pan with aluminum foil for easy cleanup.
+Cleanup Help: Line your sheet pan with foil for easy cleanup.
+Trust me, it’s worth it!

-3. Cut the meat into 1” cubes, place in a foil pan and toss with BBQ sauce and butter.
+Cut into cubes, toss with BBQ sauce and butter in a foil pan.

 Nutrition